syncfusion-content/winui-docs/winui/Time-Picker/Dropdown-Time-Spinner.md

 ---
 layout: post
 title: DropDown time spinner in TimePicker control | Syncfusion
-description: This page explain about how to Customization the Drop Down of the WinUI SfTimePicker control and items features.
+description: This page explain about how to Customization the Drop Down of the WinUI TimePicker  (SfTimePicker) control and items features.
 platform: winui
 control:  SfTimePicker
 documentation: ug
 ---

-# Dropdown time spinner in WPF TimePicker (SfTimePicker)
+# Dropdown time spinner in WPF TimePicker

 This section describes how to select a time from drop down time spinner and its customization options in [SfTimePicker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html) control.

 ## Change dropdown alignment

-You can change the alignment of the dropdown time spinner as full, center, left, right, top or bottom with edge of the `TimePicker` by using the [DropDownPlacement](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownPlacement) property.
+You can change the alignment of the dropdown time spinner as full, center, left, right, top or bottom edge of the `TimePicker` by using the [DropDownPlacement](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownPlacement) property.
 The default value of `DropDownPlacement` property is `Auto`.

+N> If you change the dropdown alignment by using `DropDownPlacement` property and there is not sufficient space, then `DatePicker` smartly shifts the spinner alignment.

 {% tabs %}
 {% highlight XAML %}